Textualize/textual/examples/example.md

 ### Inline code ###

-Inline cod is indicated by backticks. e.g. `import this`.
+Inline code is indicated by backticks. e.g. `import this`.

 ## Fences